 Is your marketing content consistent? – why CMOs should care

 Last week I booked a flight with Southwest Airlines.
-I noticed this on the site:
+I noticed this website content:

 Best rate Guarantee!
 When you make a hotel reservation at southwest.com, you can feel confident that you’ve secured the lowest price for your hotel booking.